ProteinEngineering-PESB2/protein_encoding_strategies/README.md

 ## Available strategies

+We have collected different strategies to encoding protein sequences, in particular using classical One Hot strategies, apply physicochemical properties, using Fast Fourier transform, and different Natural Language proccesing tools.

 ### One hot encoding

 One hot is a binarization strategies that encoding each residue as a binary vector of 0 and 1 which size depends on